Skip to main content

 o C flag is always set to 1 (co-routed)

-If the SR-policies are configured with more than one candidate path,
+If the SR Policies are configured with more than one candidate path,

-[I-D.ietf-pce-segment-routing-policy-cp] to make the PCE aware of the
+in [RFC9862] to make the PCE aware of the candidate path belonging to

-candidate path belonging to the same policy.
+the same policy.

 The signaling extensions described in

-[I-D.sidor-pce-circuit-style-pcep-extensions] are used to ensure that
+[I-D.ietf-pce-circuit-style-pcep-extensions] are used to ensure that:

 * Path determinism is achieved by the PCE only using segment lists